Anissa Baniahmad from Marburg received her first flute lessons at the age of nine.

 The young flutist has won numerous 1st and 2nd national prizes at Jugend musiziert.
 In 2010 she was awarded the special prize for modern music at the “Musik Talente” competition, and in the following year the special prizes of the state of Mecklenburg-Vorpommern and the Deutsche Stiftung Musikleben.
 In addition, she received a chamber music sponsorship prize for early music and a scholarship from Dr. Hoch’s Conservatory.
 In 2013 she won the 2nd prize at the international competition “Concours pour Jeunes Solistes” in Luxembourg.
 Since 2015 she has been a scholarship holder of the Mozart Gesellschaft Dortmund and in 2016 she was accepted into the sponsorship of the Studienstiftung des Deutschen Volkes.

 Anissa Baniahmad has already gained numerous orchestral experiences: after playing in the Landesjugend-Sinfonieorchester Hessen and the Bundesjugendorchester, she has been a member of the Junge Deutsche Philharmonie since 2016.
-In addition, since 2012 she has played as a regular temp in the Frankfurt Opera and Museum Orchestra, where she has been given a temporary contract for the 2015/2016 season.
+In addition, since 2012 she plays as a regular temp in the Frankfurt Opera and Museum Orchestra, where she has been given a temporary contract for the 2015/2016 season.
 Other temporary positions have also taken her to the Deutsches Sinfonie Orchester Berlin, the Bamberg Symphony Orchestra, Ensemble Resonanz and the NDR Radiophilharmonie Hannover, among others.

 In the summer of 2018 she was invited to give an international master class in Montefrío, Spain.